 Which materials are best for window shutters?

-When it comes to choosing which shutters are best for your home, the materials from which they’re made should be a primary consideration.
+When it comes to choosing which interior window shutters are best for your home, the materials from which they’re made should be a primary consideration.
 The room in which your shutters will be installed, the design and colour scheme of your room, the width of your window frame, the purpose of your shutters – these are all factors that you should take into account when trying to decide which materials are best for window shutters.

 If you make the wrong choice, your shutters may clash with the rest of your interior, or worse, be prone to long-term damage that you did not foresee.
 So in this post, we hope to provide some clarity and make your purchase a lot easier by explaining which types of material are best for window shutters.
 Let’s start with something obvious…

-The most common choice of material for window shutters is wood.
+The most common choice of material for solid window shutters is wood.
 As well as being a noticeably hardwearing material, the natural features of wood (grains, textures and colours) can give your shutters an authentic look and feel that is becoming of a traditional and stylish home.
 Likewise, wood is known for being a versatile, insulating and sustainable material for any home – whether traditional or modern in design.

 Of course, your shutters can be made from wood of many different types, but your choice ultimately comes down to your own requirements and tastes.
 Let’s take a look at the main types of wood found in window shutters.